WP22 Exclusion Fouls

 On reaching the re-entry area, the excluded player shall be required to visibly rise to the surface of the water before the player (or a substitute) shall be permitted to re-enter in accordance with the Rules.
 However, it shall not be necessary for the excluded player to then remain in the re-entry area to await the arrival of an intended substitute.]

-WP 21.3 The excluded player or a substitute shall be permitted to re-enter the field of play after the earliest occurrence of one of the following:
+WP 22.3 The excluded player or a substitute shall be permitted to re-enter the field of play from the exclusion re-entry area nearest to the player’s own goal line after the earliest occurrence of one of the following:

 (a) when 20 seconds of actual play have elapsed, at which time the secretary shall raise the appropriate flag provided that the excluded player has reached the re-entry area in accordance with the Rules;